eosdac/eosdactoken/eosdactokens.contracts.md

 </h1>

 **PARAMETERS:**
-* __notifycontr__ is a contract to also be notified of all transactions in this token contract.

-**INTENT:** Notify a listening contract so that it can update it's internal state based on transactions in here.
+* __owner__ is the owner of a balance entry for the token.
+* __symbol__ is the symbol for the currency entry to close

+**INTENT:** Close a balance entry for a token.
+This allows for a 0 balance to be kept open while still holding a valid entry in the token table.
-**TERM:** The updateconfig action lasts for the duration of the processing of the contract.
+Term: The updateconfig action lasts for the duration of the processing of the contract.

 <h1 class="contract">
    newmemterms